 “Is there a water softener that will remove rotten egg smell as well as soften the water?
 Our well water is hard but we also have a problem with odor and a local outfit recommended a combination water softener and carbon filter that they say will solve the problem?”

 Okay, well generally we wouldn’t recommend that.
 There are water softeners that have some activated carbon in them but while the softener resin lasts for many years, the carbon wears out in a year or two.

 If you’re on city water and you’re looking for chlorine removal maybe you could get a year or two before it stopped removing the chlorine, then you would need to take it apart and dump it out.

-For one thing, carbon can breed bacteria and your well water may not be safe as far as a health threat.
-In other words the well may not have coliform in it or bacteria in it but there’s always a background of some bacteria and you can get this bacteria breeding in the carbon and create slime and odors itself.
+For one thing, carbon can breed bacteria and your well water may not be unsafe as far as a health threat.
+In other words, the well may not have coliform in it or bacteria in it, but there’s always a background of some bacteria and you can get this bacteria breeding in the carbon and create slime and odors itself.

-There are also other ways to do it such as ozone, other types of aeration systems as well but to answer your basic question Bernie, you just don’t want one of those combination softeners + carbon filters, I wouldn’t want one even on city water but they will work on city water and you get, if you have chlorinated city water then you get soft chlorine free water but like I said, not for very long so you’re better, even on city water.
+There are also other ways to do it such as ozone, and other types of aeration systems as well but to answer your basic question Bernie, you just don’t want one of those combination softeners + carbon filters.
+I wouldn’t want one even on city water but they will work on chlorinated city water so you get soft chlorine free water but like I said, not for very long

-If you can do it, you’re better off having a softener tank and then a separate tank of carbon that if you have a whole tank of carbon you could get years out of it and then when you dump it out you’re just changing the carbon.
+If you can do it, you’re better off having a softener tank and then a separate tank of carbon.
+If you have a whole tank of carbon you could get years out of it and then when you dump it out you’re just changing the carbon.